msc-acse/acse-9-independent-research-project-Duncan-Hunter/Tools/pipemesh/README.md

 - libgmsh.so, libgmsh.so.4.3, libgmsh.so.4.3.0 (or higher) from the GMSH SDK.
 Download the SDK and navigate to the lib/ folder to find these, or use the versions hosted in this repository.
 - SciPy (and NumPy, installed with SciPy).

-*pipemesh* is currently only supported on Linux systems.
+*pipemesh* is currently only supported on Linux systems (e.g. Ubuntu 16, 18).

 ## Installation